ankitacharya25/Dictionary-Game/README.md

 # Dictionary-Game

-## Dictionary Tool using FourtyTwoWords words api.
+## Dictionary Tool using FourtyTwoWords words API.

 ### In this repository you'll find my code for a Dictionary Game, written in Ruby.
 ### You can try running the "Dictionary game.arb" file and the rest of the process with be self explanatory.